duanebester/map-api-book/src/chapter_2/api_design.md

 > It's usually best practice to version API's.
 We can then support multiple versions of the Get Users endpoint.

-For Creating, Retrieveing, Updating and Deleting Users, a flushed out API might look like this:
+For Creating, Retrieving, Updating and Deleting Users, a flushed out API might look like this:

 > The `5` in the Rquest Path below represents the User's ID